opencontainers/runc/ROADMAP.md

 ## Broader kernel support

-Our goal is to make libcontainer run everywhere, but currently libcontainer requires Linux version 3.8 or higher with lxc and aufs support.
+Our goal is to make libcontainer run everywhere, but currently libcontainer requires Linux version 3.8 or higher.
 If you’re deploying new machines for the purpose of running libcontainer, this is a fairly easy requirement to meet.
 However, if you’re adding libcontainer to an existing deployment, you may not have the flexibility to update and patch the kernel.

-Expanding libcontainer’s kernel support is a priority.
-This includes running on older kernel versions, but also on kernels with no AUFS support, or with incomplete lxc capabilities.

 ## Cross-architecture support